Published: Friday, 13th August 2021

 - Refuse trucks and black cabs will also now be able to pass through the filters on Crooms Hill, Hyde Vale and Winforton Street, at all times, in addition to the emergency services who have had improved access since 21 July.

-This decision will come into force from 18 August, this means the six-month consultation period begins again on the modifications and the Council will have until 25 February 2022 to take a final decision on the LTN.
+This decision came into force from 18th August, this meant the six-month consultation period began again and the Council will have until 25th February 2022 to take a decision on the LTN.
+This decision will consider both the recent amendment and the operation of the Low Traffic Neighbourhood as a whole.

 Cllr Sarah Merrill, Cabinet Member for Environment, Sustainability and Transport, said